Home page logo

 Tasks we had in mind when creating the system include network discovery, more sophisticated version detection, vulnerability detection.
 NSE can even be used for vulnerability exploitation.

 To reflect those different uses and to simplify the choice of which scripts to run, each script contains a field associating it with one or more categories.
-Currently defined categories are safe, intrusive, malware, version, discovery, vuln, auth, and default.
+Currently defined categories are auth, broadcast, default. discovery, dos, exploit, external, fuzzer, intrusive, malware, safe, version, and vuln.
 These are all described in the section called “Script Categories”.

 Scripts are not run in a sandbox and thus could accidentally or maliciously damage your system or invade your privacy.
 Never run scripts from third parties unless you trust the authors or have carefully audited the scripts yourself.